A Brief Sanskrit Glossary

 Nahabat: A temple music tower.
 Musicians sit on the upper story and play during festivals and sometimes at the time of daily worship.
 Holy Mother Sarada Devi lived in the northern nahabat of the Dakshineshwar Kali Temple.

-Naishthika brahmachari(n): One irrevocably vowed to life-long celibacy; a permanent brahmachari.
+Naishthika brahmachari: One who has taken the vow of life-long celibacy; a permanent brahmachari.

 Nama: Name.
 The Divine Name.

-Namaskara: “I bow to you;” a respectful greeting; salutation; obeisance.
+Namaskara: “I bow to you;” a respectful greeting.

 Namasmarana: Remembrance (repetition) of the Name of God.
 Remembrance of the Lord through repetition of His name.